 By KBB.com Editors

-Who would have thought the company that brought us the disposable Excel subcompact 25 years ago would now be building a car to rival some of the best near-luxury sedans in America?
-Hyundai's evolution from an entry-level upstart to a full-line manufacturer of quality automobiles is nothing short of amazing and culminates with its latest achievement, the Azera.
-Designed to compete with the Buick Lucerne and Toyota Avalon, the Azera offers an impressive array of features (not to mention a huge rear seat) and an unbeatable price.
-One of the most powerful Hyundais ever built, the company takes pride in pointing out the Azera can dash to 60 miles per hour faster than a BMW 530i or Mercedes Benz S430.
+Who would have thought the company that brought us the lackluster Excel subcompact two decades ago would now be building a car rivaling some of the best near-luxury sedans in America?
+Hyundai's evolution from an entry-level upstart to a full-line manufacturer of quality automobiles is nothing short of amazing and culminates with one of its newest achievements, the 2010 Azera.
+Designed to compete with the Buick Lucerne and Toyota Avalon, the Azera offers an impressive array of features, including a huge rear seat and a choice of two strong V6 engines, all at an unbeatable price.
+One of the most powerful Hyundais ever built, the company takes pride in pointing out the Azera Limited equipped with the 3.8-liter V6 offers more standard horsepower than the BMW 528i.

-Driving Impressions The Hyundai Azera has the kind of remarkable acceleration that can get you going quickly and easily.
-When we found ourselves in a sudden traffic jam on...a bridge, the brakes were strong, sure and precise.
+Driving Impressions The 2010 Hyundai Azera equipped with the 3.8-liter engine has the kind of remarkable acceleration that can get you going quickly and easily.
+When we found ourselves in a sudden...traffic jam, the brakes were strong, sure and precise.
 The Azera also handled well in parking situations and was agile to maneuver.
-We thought the suspension, however, was a little bouncy and a little harsh, and the cabin had a bit too much noise.
-On the other hand, the visibility was excellent, the engine response terrific and we like the manual shift mode of the automatic.
+We thought the suspension, however, was a little bouncy and somewhat harsh on broken pavement; we also feel that for a near-luxury model the cabin had a bit too much road noise.
+On the other hand, the visibility is excellent, engine response terrific, and we like the manual-shift mode of the automatic.

 Power Rear Sunshade